 Nearly every sunset in LA is breathtaking which is why I love this city so much.
 Everytime I visit I find myself photographing all day and night.

-Below are the best places to photograph in Los Angeles:
+Here is my list of the best places to take pictures in Los Angeles:

-If you only stop at one place on this list the Griffith Observatory is a must.
+If you only stop at one place on this list the Griffith Observatory is a must, it has to be one of the most instagrammable places in LA.
 Once at the observatory you get a beautiful view of the Los Angeles skyline.

 Parking can be tight at peak times though and you may have to park a bit away.